-Sow the seeds in small trays indoors on a seed starter soil that is hardly moist.
+Sow the seeds in small trays indoors on seed starter soil that is hardly moist.
 The ideal germination temperature for Eucalyptus is 21 ° C. Do not cover the seeds because the seed needs light to germinate.
 Place the seed tray or pots in a propagator to retain moisture.
-Germination usually takes around 14 days, but this can also take longer.
-If germination has not yet taken place after 4-6 weeks, it can help to put the seeds with the container in the fridge for 3 to 4 weeks. then return them to the heat to germinate.
-This often gives them an extra boost to start germination.
+Germination usually takes around 14 days, but it can also take longer.
+If germination has not yet taken place after 4-6 weeks, it can help to put the seeds in the fridge for 3 to 4 weeks.
+This often gives the eucalyptus seeds the extra boost to start germination.
 Do not water your seedlings from the top.
 I have killed many eucalyptus seedlings before discovering this!
 Only water seedlings from below.